VitorPeixoto/Mario-AI-Framework/README.md

 - Koopa shells can come back to life after stomping on it
 - Adding Monte Mario agent
 - Multiple different backgrounds/palettes that the user can select from.
-- Documenting the whole engine
+- Documenting the whole marioai.engine
 - Mimicking the original SMB physics instead of SMW physics
 - Adding the learning track interface